 - Permanent coffee filter (such as a gold filter).

 - Stains on white cotton (such as t-shirts) — use plenty of water.
 I haven’t tried this, so I can’t vouch for how safe it is on the fabric, but a land-based friend swears by it for her baby’s onesies.

 - And be sure to check out Carol Ann’s method to clean to bilge with denture tablets in the Comments below — makes a nasty chore a LOT easier!
 (UPDATE: Another reader said it didn’t work well for them . . . see that comment below, too.)

 I have also heard that they can clear clogged drains and clean toilets.
-I’d be a little leery of using them for either of these purposes on a boat as I don’t know what they might do to hoses, the holding tank or to seawater if you’re in an area where you’re discharging overboard.
+I’d be a little leery of using them for either of these purposes on a boat as I don’t know what they might do to hoses or the holding tank.